 Avoid These 5 MIG Gun Myths to Optimize Performance

-MIG guns and consumables are sometimes an afterthought when purchasing a welding system, but considering that they are the most handled piece of welding equipment and are exposed to the most environmental and operator abuse, they can have a significant impact on weld quality, productivity and operator downtime.
+MIG guns and consumables are sometimes an afterthought when purchasing a welding system.
+Considering that they are the most handled piece of welding equipment and are exposed to the most environmental and operator abuse, they can have a significant impact on weld quality, productivity and operator downtime.

 Much of the reason MIG guns and consumables do not receive their fair share of attention within the equipment selection process arises from common misconceptions about their importance in the welding operation.

-The following are five of the most common myths surrounding MIG guns and consumables and the corresponding truths that can help you improve productivity, reduce costs and increase operator efficiency.
+The following are five of the most common myths surrounding MIG guns and consumables.
+As well as corresponding truths that can help you improve productivity, reduce costs and increase operator efficiency.

 Myth #1 — MIG guns are all the same, so price should be the deciding factor when purchasing a new gun.

 Truth: MIG guns vary substantially in quality, performance and value.
 Purchasing a quality gun designed with features that minimize downtime, weld quality problems and premature equipment failures can result in significant long-term savings.
 These efficiencies can save you far more than the price difference between a high performance and inferior quality gun.

 Conversely, a high quality MIG gun will offer features, design elements and construction that allow them to provide reduced operator fatigue and fewer burnbacks, birdnests and other problems.